port-labs/port-docs/docs/guides/implementation-guide/start-here.md

 Before proceeding to the guide, there a few initial steps to complete:

 1. [Sign up to Port](http://app.getport.io) to create an initial developer portal for your organization.
-   Optionally, create an additional account for development/testing purposes (using a different email address).

 2. Complete Port's quick [onboarding process](/quickstart) to ensure you have all the necessary information and resources to get started.